MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Expand a cell

-Expand a cell in order to view long strings or dynamic fields like JSON.
+Expand a cell to view [dynamic](kusto/query/scalar-data-types/dynamic.md) data or long strings.
+In the expanded view, dynamic data is presented like JSON to make it more readable.
+To expand a step, follow these steps:

-1. Double-click a cell to open an expanded view.
-This view allows you to read long strings and formats dynamic data like JSON.
+1. Double-click a cell to open the expanded view.
 1. Select the icon on the top right of the result grid to switch reading pane modes.
 Choose between the following reading pane modes: **Inline**, **Below**, and **Right**.

     :::image type="content" source="media/web-query-data/expanded-view-icon.png" alt-text="Screenshot showing the icon to change the reading pane mode in the Azure Data Explorer web UI query results." lightbox="media/web-query-data/expanded-view-icon.png":::

 ## Expand a row

-Expand the entire row to see an overview of the different columns and their content.
+Expand a row to see an overview of the different columns and their content.
+To expand a row, follow these steps:

 1. On the left-hand side of the row you want to expand, select the arrow icon **>**.

     :::image type="content" source="media/web-query-data/expand-row.png" alt-text="Screenshot of an expanded row in the Azure Data Explorer web UI." lightbox="media/web-query-data/expand-row.png":::

 1. Within the expanded row, some columns are expanded as indicated by a downward-pointing arrow, and some columns are collapsed as indicated by a right-pointing arrow.
-Select an arrows to switch between expanding and collapsing the content.
+Select an arrow to switch between expanding and collapsing the content.

 ## Group column by results

-Within the results, you can group results by any column.
+Within a result set, you can group the results by any column.
+After this grouping, you can perform further aggregations to investigate the data.
+To group and explore column results, follow these steps:

 1. Run the following query: